Orson Welles Paul Masson advertisements: 1978: Original ad—Beethoven, Emerald Dry

-The first Paul Masson ad had Welles listening to the opening of Beethoven's Fifth Symphony on a record player, and remarking:
+The first Paul Masson ad had Welles listening to the opening of Beethoven's Symphony No. 5 on a record player and remarking:

-John Annarino recalls that Welles could be difficult on set, and the first ad was no exception:
+John Annarino recalls that Welles could be difficult on set, and wrote:

 A brief out-take survives from the first advert, of Welles scowling upon being told, "Action!", holding his hand up and saying, "Do you mind not saying 'Action'?"

 Subsequent commercials

 1978: Dressing room, Rhine Castle

 The second ad showed Welles with a bottle of Rhine Castle riesling in a theatre dressing room, in theatrical costume and makeup, telling the camera:

 The setting of a theatre was a somewhat incongruous one—at the time of shooting, Welles had neither acted in nor directed any plays for 18 years.
 Annarino remembers filming the commercial: